greenelab/BioBombe/README.md

 ## BioBombe Training Implementation

-To acquire our transformed data, we independently trained five different algorithms using three different datasets.
 Our model implementation is described below.

 ![implementation](https://raw.githubusercontent.com/greenelab/BioBombe/master/biobombe-implementation.png)

-## Modules
+## Analysis Modules

-To reproduce the results of the analysis, the modules should be run in order.
+To reproduce the results and figures of the analysis, the modules should be run in order.

 | Name | Description |
 | :--- | :---------- |